 This dessert-beverage combo is made by mixing cold green tea with vanilla ice cream.
 For more adventurous flavors, swap the vanilla ice cream for fruity selections like blueberry, strawberry, or lemon.

-A green tea float is a great option for a decadent afternoon tea, and it’s particularly amazing when enjoyed with a rich, buttery cookie.
+A green tea float is a great option for a decadent afternoon tea, and it’s particularly excellent when enjoyed with a rich, buttery cookie.

 Green Tea Heineken

-Heineken with green tea is popular in Thailand, and is simple to make: fill a pint glass one-third of the way with green tea, then top with beer.
+Heineken with green tea is popular in Thailand and is simple to make: fill a pint glass one-third of the way with green tea, then top it with beer.
 For some sweetness, add honey.

 Lychee Green Tea

 Green tea loves the flavor of fruits.
-Green tea and lemon is a classic combo, but other fruits, such as pineapple, berries, and lychee make great complements.
+Green tea and lemon are a classic combo, but other fruits, such as pineapple, berries, and lychee make great complements.
 Lychee has a sweet flavor, similar to the mixture of grapes and watermelon.
 These beautiful nuances are a fabulous fit for green tea.
-The drink also offers some amazing health benefits: lychee is rich in antioxidants, and features a huge punch of vitamin C, potassium, and fiber.
+The drink also offers impressive health benefits: lychee is rich in antioxidants and features a huge punch of vitamin C, potassium, and fiber.

 To make green tea with lychee, brew your green tea as usual and add a few ounces of lychee juice.
 Or, drop peeled lychees in a glass of brewed green tea and let them soak overnight.
 Not only will the tea absorb some of the natural lychee sweetness, but the fruits will soak up the distinctive flavors of green tea.

-Which one of these unusual green tea drinks will you sip this summer?
+Which one of these green tea drinks will you be sipping on?

-—Kei Nishida is the author of I Will Teach You How to Be Healthy by Using Japanese Green Tea.
+Kei Nishida is the author of I Will Teach You How to Be Healthy by Using Japanese Green Tea.
 Cover photo by Nicole O’Banion